West Kenya Sugar F.C.

-West Kenya Sugar Football Club is an association football club based in Kakamega, Kenya.
-The club currently competes in the Kenyan National Super League.
+West Kenya Sugar Football Club is a professional association football club based in Kakamega, Kenya.
+The club competes in the Kenyan National Super League.
 The club was known as Kabrass United Football Club until July 2012.

 History

 The club was founded in 2007 by Matthew Dane Norman and Antony Golec, and has an association with Aldershot Town F.C.

 Stadium

 The team currently plays its home games at the 25,000-capacity Bukhungu Stadium.